 This paniyarams are made in Karthigai Deepam day.
 This is one of the items we make on this special festive occasion for offering to God.

-This Rava paniyaram recipe is the lifesaver when we have surprise guests, which needs few minutes to prepare.
+This Rava paniyaram recipe is the lifesaver when we have surprise guests, which needs a few minutes to prepare.

 Unlike nowadays, our close relatives visit our home quite often.
 The purpose of their visit can be for many reasons, can be pilgrimage visitor can be a tourist visitor, or for attending family functions or it can also be just family togetherness.
 And this happens in not only in our home but in every other Indian home.

 In our custom, love and hospitality are measured in terms of a number of dishes made for a particular meal.
-In order to respect our guests, we have the rich menu to be served for each meal.
+In order to respect our guests, we have a rich menu to be served for each meal.
 For the guest, every single meal will be planned with varieties of dishes like this recipe and with the main dishes and condiments.

 For the guest breakfast, my mom usually makes 3-4 main dishes along with their condiments.
 These type of Sweet Rava Paniyaram will be served along with the main dishes like Idli, Dosa.